Powderham Castle: History

 Powderham Castle, Devon, east (garden) front.
 The wing projecting forwards at the right contains the second library, built 1766–69.
 The central tower and flanking single-height bow-windows date from 1710 to 1727.
 The tower in the corner-angle to the right and the main full-height range behind date from 1390 to 1450.

 At some time after 1390 the medieval core of the present structure was built by Sir Philip Courtenay (d.
-1406), the 5th or 6th son of Hugh Courtenay, 2nd Earl of Devon (d.
+1406), the 5th or 6th son of the 2nd Earl of Devon (d.
 1377).
 The Earls of Devon were seated at Tiverton Castle until 1556, and their cousins of this cadet line known as "Courtenay of Powderham" continued to exist in parallel, not always on amicable terms, as prominent county gentry, arguably the leading and most prestigious gentry family of Devon, actively engaged in the local administration of Devon as JP's, sheriffs and MP's.
 From 1556, with the extinction of the senior line of Courtenay of Tiverton, the Courtenays of Powderham became de jure Earls of Devon, and became de facto Earls from 1831 when the title was confirmed to them in law.
 They had obtained the right to sit in the House of Lords when created Viscounts in 1762.

 The original building on the site was a fortified manor house; the appellation "castle" was added probably no earlier than the 17th century.
 The building has never been a true castle, that is to say with a keep and moat, although it did possess a curtain wall and yard on the east side (now the rose garden) as shown in the 1745 engraving by Buck.
 Leland mentioned a barbican or bulwark in this area, but these were demolished as part of the 18th-century landscaping works designed to provide an uninterrupted view from the lower rooms towards the Exe Estuary.
 Many castle-like elements on the west front (main entrance) were added in the 19th century.
 The gatehouse was built between 1845 and 1847 to a design by Charles Fowler.
 The tall rectangular structure beyond with a tower to the north is essentially the original fortified manor house.
 The projection from the lower storey to the north in lighter stone with three Gothic-style windows is the Victorian dining hall, designed by Fowler.